xetram/xetram.github.io/content/dyugangotri/norms.md

   - Please don't tie clotheslines diagonally in front of our terrace room door etc..
 Use the lines provided or get a drying rack.
 - 1st floor
   - Drying rack is very useful during monsoon, when terrace is not suitable.
 Otherwise, you can have an unobtrusive clothesline in the balcony facing the road.
-  - Please don’t put a clothes line facing neighbor Nadaf's balconey - he objects on aesthetic grounds.
+  - Please don’t put a clothes line facing neighbor Nadaf's balconey during non-monsoon months - he objects on aesthetic grounds.

 ## Walls
 - Please ask for prior written permission and guidance if drilling big holes for AC or chimney.